iWaraxe/Spring-AI-OpenAI-Basics/Ai-Test.md

 Most models will answer this correctly.

 ## Prompt 13
-`Give me 10 sentances that end in the word Apple`
+`Give me 10 sentences that end in the word Apple`

 Given most LLM Models use forward prediction, this is a difficult task for them.
 They will normally fail this test.
 Claud 3 and GPT 4 will fail this test - but 9 out 10 were correct.